GoLand 2025.1 Help

 Working with projects

 The main difference is that a workspace can contain multiple projects.
-In Visual Studio Code, you add multiple projects as roots to your workspace (refer to Multi-root Workspaces in the Visual Studio Code documentation).
+In Visual Studio Code, you can add multiple projects as roots to your workspace (see Multi-root Workspaces in the Visual Studio Code documentation).

-GoLand does not use a workspace concept.
-To have a multi-root structure in GoLand, you need to define projects that you want to add as content roots (refer to How can I open several projects in GoLand simultaneously?).
+GoLand does not use the concept of workspaces.
+To achieve a multi-root structure in GoLand, you need to define projects you want to add as content roots (see How can I open several projects in GoLand simultaneously?).

-• Content roots: read how you can work with files from several directories that do not have a common immediate parent.
+• Content roots: learn how to work with files from several directories that do not share a common parent.

 • Managing directories: see how to attach and detach directories.